Astro Comic

 Studies have shown that introducing scientific concepts in an interesting, age-appropriate way is essential to spark students’ interest in science and promote long-term engagement with science.
 Elementary and middle school, when many young people identify their core interests and abilities, is a prime time to encourage youth interest in STEM areas.
 We want to demystify science and break down common stereotypes used in many layers of society by: (a) featuring innovators and scientists from diverse backgrounds, offering role models for all young people; and (b) emphasizing the importance and beauty of scientific discovery through a variety of ‘windows,’ such as solving problems, helping others, teamwork, being curious, and exploring the unknown.

-The comic is funded by the Research Corporation for Science Advancement, the Astronomy Department at the UW-Madison,
+The comic is funded by the Research Corporation for Science Advancement, the Astronomy Department at the UW-Madison, the UW Baldwin fund, and the National Science Foundation.

 Acknowledgements